-Finding a pair of soccer cleats for children with wide or extra wide feet can be time-consuming, since there are only two shoe styles that will fit.
-The good news is that I have fitted soccer cleats for children with wide and extra wide feet before, and I will be able to show you which styles are the ones that work.
+Finding a pair of soccer cleats for children with wide or extra wide feet can be time-consuming, since there are only two soccer shoe styles that are wide and deep enough to accommodate the shape of a child with extra wide feet.
+The good news is that I know exactly which soccer cleats styles you need to try, and I will show them to you shortly.

 When playing soccer, children are stressing out their feet and legs at a whole different level since they are running faster and engaging in more strenuous movements.
+There are a lot of sudden stops and quick direction change movements in soccer.
 I have had several cases of children having knee pain and leg pain after playing soccer, and most of the time the pain was directly related to the cleats that the child was wearing.

 By providing your child with the correct type of cleats, you will end up saving a lot of time and money, by avoid possible injuries on the field.
 Believe it or not, shoes are often a direct or contributing cause of many foot injuries.

-At What Age Should Kids Start Wearing Soccer Cleats? – Let’s Find Out!
+At What Age Should Kids Wear Soccer Cleats? – Let’s Find Out!

-There is not a set age to start wearing cleats.
+There is not a predetermined age for children to start wearing cleats.
 It will depend on the size and weight of the child, and their muscle development should also be taken into consideration.
 An experienced shoe fitter should be able to make the determination by taking all these factors into account.

 I believe that the coach is the one who will inform parents as soon as their children are ready to start wearing cleats.